Here’s what digital information technology is:

-In a layman’s language, IoT is anything connected to the internet, from smart alarm systems, motion sensors to sophisticated smartphones.
+In layman’s language, IoT is anything connected to the internet, from smart alarm systems, and motion sensors to sophisticated smartphones.

 IoT will be the future of digital information because almost anything from a child’s toy to something as serious as driving can be connected to the internet.

 As of writing, we’re already living in a world of smart self-driving cars and drone deliveries.

 As we advance into the future, IoT is set to take center stage in digital IT, as more individuals are finally opening up to the idea of automation.

 #2 Virtual and Augmented Reality

 Virtual and augmented reality technologies were already a thing before Covid-19.

 With social distancing and other Covid-19 safety measures limiting physical interactions, virtual and augmented reality technologies are already taking over and changing the world as we know it.

 For instance, online shoppers can now try out cloth products from virtual fitting rooms.